A System of Multi-Year Training in Weightlifting by A.S. Medvedyev

 As you should know by now, the Westside system is adapted from the systematic research of the Soviet Union’s track and field and weightlifting methodologies.
 There was no powerlifting research when I was starting out.
 I soon found, however, that one does not train for a single meet, but rather trains for a long-range goal, which takes a long-term plan.
 For all of you ‘weightlifter only’ people out there, A System of Multi-Year Training in Weightlifting is a must read.

-The book is about amassing a large training plan that takes an athlete from 10 years old or younger through to adulthood.
+This Book is about amassing a large training plan that takes an athlete from 10 years old or younger through to adulthood.
 The plan addresses sport-technical mastery by introducing special training plans.
 From there the young sportsman goes through developmental training that becomes more demanding every two years.

 Forty percent of the training is for General Physical Preparedness (GPP).
 One cannot just try to increase the two classical lifts; this can disrupt that weightlifter’s long-term goal.
 While in the early years, the work on the snatch/clean and jerk (C-J) is raised until a high level of sports mastery is achieved.